 Before coming to NC State, I attended the University of Florida and received my B.S. in Materials Science and Engineering in 2016.
 While there, I worked in research labs with projects on biomimetic surface modification of polymers, characterization of ultra-high permittivity ceramics, and biodegradable electrospun fibers for sustainable textiles.
 Currently I am researching how to create all-fiber devices on a monofilament using ALD.
 Outside of academics, I enjoy trail running, photography, and eating all the good food in Raleigh.

-I am currently a PhD student in Fiber & Polymer Science in the College of Textiles at NCSU.
+I am currently a PhD student in Fiber & Polymer Science in the Wilson College of Textiles at NCSU.
 I graduated from the University of Florida in 2017 with a B.S. in Materials Science and Engineering and a minor in Sales Engineering.
 As a GEM Associate Fellow, my current research involves developing self-powered wearable devices for health and environmental monitoring by utilizing and applying fundamental materials science concepts.

 M. S. Student

 I graduated from NC State in 2015 with a B.S. in Textile Engineering from N.C.
 State.
 During my time as an undergrad, I worked for the NEXT research group as an undergraduate research assistant on several different projects.
 For the two years following graduation I worked in Madrid, Spain teaching English to primary school students.
 Now I am back at NC State as a master’s student in Textile Engineering.